kushyzee/100-days-of-code/log.md

 **Thoughts**: I used sololearn app to learn some JavaScript today on my phone.
 I am currently stuck on a coding exercise and I am having a hard time debugging it, I will just have to continue tomorrow

+### Day 68: September 14.
+2022

+**Today's progress**: Learnt about JavaScript objects

+**Thoughts**: JavaScript objects are a lot similar to dictionaries in python and structures in C, it was difficult for me to know how it works coz I already got a good knowledge of it from python and C